 - Additional Tip: You may also use frozen raspberries, but make sure to thaw them one hour before to remove excess water.

-Worth the Time Investment
+Worth the time Investment

-This time limit seldom works with muffins or cakes that have to be baken.
+Usually, the fiber-rich, clean eating recipes on leanjumpstart.com are ready within 30 minutes or less to save you as much time as possible.
+This time limit seldom works with muffins or cakes that have to be baked.
 But I promise you the preparation is quite easy and the bit of extra baking time is really worth it.

 Yummy blueberry variation